Do you want to know how was the first edition of Barcelona Knits?

 More than 2,800 people from 18 nationalities.

-More than 400 people attended crochet and knit workshops and participated in the wool tasting.
+More than 400 people attended crochet and knitting workshops and participated in the wool tasting.

 Lucia Ruiz de Aguirre Rodríguez, AKA @luymou, is a crochet designer from A Coruña.
 She has designed an exclusive pattern only for this fair, crocheted with La Bien Aimée Merino Singles in a special color, also created exclusively for Barcelona Knits.
 We just want to see millions of Vicens’ Shawls all over the world!